Microsoft threatens to pull Gab services over anti-Semitic posts

-The action shows how the tech industry’s efforts to tackle hate speech online is extending beyond big social-media services to cloud-computing companies that provide web-hosting services to smaller sites.
+The action shows how the tech industry’s efforts to tackle hate speech online are extending beyond big social-media services to cloud-computing companies that provide web-hosting services to smaller sites.

 Microsoft threatened to suspend web-hosting services it provides to Gab.ai after getting a complaint about anti-Semitic posts on the social-media site, a new twist in the technology industry’s controversial crackdown on hate speech.